weibeld/japanese-notes/books/grammar-books.md

 - Similar structure as [The Handbook of Japanese Verbs](#the-handbook-of-japanese-verbs), but with adjectives and adverbs
 - Contains longer and useful explanations

+✅ Will probably buy

+- Use cases:
+  - Discover more advanced sentence patterns based on adjectives and adverbs
+  - Getting more background about verbs and adverbs.

 ## Kakuko Shoji

 ### Basic Connections